Track & Field

 Ceith Creekmur By the Numbers

-Ceith Creekmur begins his first season at Michigan State after spending seven years coaching for his alma-mater Miami University.
-Creekmur will be coaching throws, vertical jumps and multi-events for the Spartans.
+Ceith Creekmur begins his second season at Michigan State after spending seven years coaching for his alma-mater Miami University.
+Creekmur will be coaching vertical jumps and multi-events for the Spartans.
+For her accomplishments, Birkmeier earned USTFCCCA All-American Honorable Mention honors.

 At Miami, Creekmur helped coach three throwers who qualified for the NCAA East Preliminary Rounds in 2012, one of which earned second-team All-MAC by finishing as a runner-up in the decathlon at the MAC Championships.
 He also guided four student-athletes to berths in the NCAA East Preliminary Rounds in 2010-11 while two earned All-MAC honors with runner-up finishes at the MAC Championships.
 In 2010, under Creekmur's tenure, another student-athlete earned a berth to the NCAA East Preliminary Rounds in the discus, giving Creekmur eight East Prelims qualifiers in the last three seasons.